 1. Cape Sounion and Temple of Poseidon

-Many people choose to visit Cape Sounio and the Temple of Poseidon as an afternoon half-day tour from Athens.
-The drive there takes you along spectacular coastal roads, and you may even find time to check out a few beaches on the way in the summer.
+Many people choose to visit Cape Sounion and the Temple of Poseidon as an afternoon half-day tour from Athens.
+The drive there takes you along spectacular coastal roads, and you may even find time to check out a few beautiful beaches on the way in the summer.

-By arriving at the archaeological complex an hour or so before sunset, you can take a look around the temple, and then watch the sunset.
-I love visiting this temple, and it's a very memorable trip!
+By arriving at the archaeological site an hour or so before sunset, you can take a look around the temple of Poseidon, and then watch the sunset.
+I've visited this Greek temple overlooking the Aegean Sea a half dozen times now, and it never fails to impress me.

 2. Delphi Day Trip From Athens